cms-ttH/ttH-13TeVMultiLeptons/README.md

-#Notre Dame ttH Multi-lepton Framework
+#Notre Dame ttH multi-lepton framework

 ## Installation

-See [here](https://github.com/cms-ttH/BEAN#boson-exploration-analysis-ntuple) for instructions to set up your `CMSSW` area.
-See the [DIL twiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/NovaDilWorkflow) for more information about how to use some of these scripts.
+See the 8 TeV-based [DIL twiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/NovaDilWorkflow) for more information.

 To get started tree-making from miniAOD (on an SL6 machine) do: